-And in 1996, Ford had another absurdly high recall, landing the manufacturer the top two slots for most recalled vehicles.
+And in 1996, Ford had another absurdly high recall, landing the Ford manufacturer the top two slots for most recalled Fords.
 This time, 7.9 million cars were recalled due to faulty ignition switches, which could short circuit and actually cause a fire in the car’s steering column.

 Five Most Recent Ford Recalls

 - Nearly 2 million Ford F-150s were recalled for seat belt issues that could result in a fire

 - Ford recalled over 550,000 vehicles for faulty shifter cable bushings

 - Over 160 Ford vehicles were recalled for front wheel studs that weren’t heat treated properly